Matt54633/SWTools/README.md

 ### Shake Detection

-To detect a shake gesture simply add the `.onShake` modifier a View:
+To detect a shake gesture simply add the `.onShake` modifier to a View:
 ```swift
 Rectangle()
     .onShake {